osrf-migration/cloudsim-wiki/Server structure.md

 1. Each collection is contained in a single js module inside the server module.

+* The module is named after the collection `simulators.js`
+* The name of the routes should be the same as the name of the collection `/simulators`
+* If you need to split a collection into multiple files, put them in a directory named after the collction/route `simulators`
 * The module exports a `setRoute` function.

 1. Each collection unit tests are contained in a single js module in the test directory.
 Tests can be: